hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning_management_operations.md

             <td>Integer</td>
             <td>0..1</td>
             <td>
                 The numeric ID for the partition.
 This value can be any integer, positive or negative or zero.
 It must not be a value that has already been used.
-If omitted, a random integer will be selected.
+If omitted, a random unused integer will be selected.
             </td>
         </tr>
         <tr>